synergy-design-system/synergy-design-system/packages/mcp/README.md

 ```
 "Show me how to use syn-button in React"
 "What icons are available for navigation?"
-"How do I migrate from davinci-card to Synergy?"
+"How do I migrate from davinci-textarea to Synergy?"
 "List all available Synergy components"
 "What CSS utilities does Synergy provide?"
 ```